Throw Errors as Agent Trajectory Corrections

 The first message tells a human what broke.
 The second tells an agent exactly how to fix it, which script to run, and where to find the full workflow documentation.
 Critically, it also tells the agent what NOT to do: don’t manually populate the values.
 Without that negative instruction, an agent’s most likely recovery is to guess at the values and write them into .env itself, which is exactly the wrong move.

-What We Built: Five Trajectory Corrections in Vitest Global Setup
+What I Built: Five Trajectory Corrections in Vitest Global Setup

 1. Missing .env file